Writing retreat email copy can feel surprisingly heavy.

 Tone preference:End with reassurance rather than urgency.

-Silence does not always mean no.
+Silence does not always mean no. This email reaches people who showed interest but did not act.

 Write a follow up email for people who clicked but did not book.